-Canterbury Knolls is a South LA neighborhood bordered by Manchester Square, Morningside Circle and Vermont Knolls to the south, Hyde Park to the west, Chesterfield Square to the north, Vermont Square to the northeast, and Vermont-Slauson to the east.
+Canterbury Knolls is a South Los Angeles neighborhood bordered by Manchester Square, Morningside Circle, and Vermont Knolls to the south; Hyde Park to the west; Chesterfield Square to the north; Vermont Square to the northeast; and Vermont-Slauson to the east.

 Then I go there — often with my trusty sidekick, Shimbles.
 Then I attempt to explore the connections the area has to movies and music to keep it Amoeblog-relevant.
 And so, faced with more than two votes for Canterbury Knolls, Shimbles and I set out at the crack of noon to see what we could see in the fabled neighborhood.
 Preliminary internet research had proved mostly fruitless.
 Aside from a flame war between some internet gangstas on a 50 Cent message board and some girl’s Livejournal, I could find few firsthand acknowledgements of the neighborhood.

-The northern portion of the neighborhood, along the Atchison, Topeka and Santa Fe railroad, is much more industrialized and mostly comprised of large, aging warehouses.
+The northern portion of the neighborhood, along the Atchison, Topeka, and Santa Fe‘s Harbor Subdivision, is much more industrialized and mostly comprised of large, aging warehouses.
 Many of the businesses around Slauson, which forms the northern edge of the neighborhood, are furniture manufacturers.
 In fact, it was either in or near Canterbury Knolls that I procured one of my couches.